We Didn't Start the Fire: In popular culture

 In 2021, a weekly podcast began, hosted by Katie Puckrik and Tom Fordyce, entitled We Didn't Start the Fire.
 Each week they examine a subject mentioned in the Billy Joel song, in lyric order, and discuss its importance and cultural significance with an expert guest.

 The song features prominently, along with a number of other Billy Joel songs, in the streaming series The Boys from Amazon Prime in which the character Hughie Campbell, played by Jack Quaid, has a preoccupation with the American singer.

-In the Veep series finale "Veep", the song plays as Selina Meyer and Jonah Ryan are announced as their party's presidential and vice-presidential candidates for the 2020 election.
-This is a recall back to the episode "Mother", during which Meyer said that Billy Joel would perform at her inauguration after vote recounting in Nevada following an Electoral College tie diminished her chances of winning.

-Leslie Knope sang the song to Ron Swanson in the mockumentary television sitcom Parks And Recreation.
+The plot of the season 17 premiere of It's Always Sunny in Philadelphia, "The Gang F***s Up Abbott Elementary", involves the characters writing an updated version of "We Didn't Start the Fire", without being aware that Fall Out Boy did it first.

 Events and people outlined

 The following events and individual's names, with Joel's lyric for each appearing in bold, are listed in the order that they appear in the song, which is almost entirely chronological.
 The lyrics for each item are minimal, and the items are punctuated by the chorus and other lyrical elements.
 The following list includes longer, more descriptive names for clarity.
 Events and names from a variety of contexts – such as popular entertainment, foreign affairs, and sports – are intermingled, giving an impression of the culture of the time as a whole.
 There are 118 items listed in the song.